Gianni Bertolotti

 Gianni Bertolotti (born 12 February 1950) is a retired Italian professional basketball player.

 Professional career

 During his club career, Bertolotti was the FIBA Saporta Cup Finals Top Scorer, in 1978.

-Italian national team
+National team career

 As a member of the senior Italian national basketball team, Bertolotti won a bronze medal at the 1975 EuroBasket.
 He also played at the 1977 EuroBasket, and at the 1976 Summer Olympics.